 “Having a friendly face to chat to makes such a difference, everything is less stressful!”
 Mother of 3 children

 At some establishments we staff a play area in the visit hall that provides positive activities for children and young people of all ages.
-We have also developed packs for children and their parents to do together at their seats, getting them talking and having fun together.

 We help run family visits that use play to give families the chance to do something fun and interactive together.
 This provides a positive shared experience that helps break down barriers and helps people cope.